dataarts/webgl-globe/README.md

 ### Basic Usage ###

-The following code polls a JSON file for geo-data and adds it to an animated, interactive WebGL globe.
+The following code polls a JSON file (formatted like the one above) for geo-data and adds it to an animated, interactive WebGL globe.

 ```javascript
 // Where to put the globe?